consiglionazionaledellericerche/jscontact-tools/README.md

 ## Java

-jscontact-tools can be run on Java 8 or 11.
+jscontact-tools can be run on Java 8 or 11 or 17.

 ## Maven